John Sayer (fur trader)

 John Sayer (c.
-1750 - 2 October 1818) was an early Canadian fur trader.
+1750 – 2 October 1818) was an early Canadian fur trader.
 He was one of the earliest traders working out of Fort Michilimackinac to winter in the Leech Lake, Minnesota area.
-During the winter of 1804–1805, he wintered along the Snake River (St. Croix River tributary) near present-day Pine City, Minnesota, where he helped establish the North West Company at the site of present-day Snake River Fur Post.
+During the winter of 1804–1805, he wintered along the Snake River near present-day Pine City, Minnesota, where he helped establish the North West Company at the site of the present-day Snake River Trading Post.